The University of Illinois System is among the top teaching and

 engine that drives Illinois!

-University's mission of teaching, research, public service, and economic
+System Human Resource Services is dedicated to supporting the U of I System's mission of teaching, research, public service, and economic

 development through a variety of strategic programs and partnerships to